jgerace/jgerace.github.io/_posts/2024-10-13-developer-journal-for-interviews.md

 During a layoff, you might not have the presence of mind to back up your notes if you had any in the first place.
 Or, if you're still at your job, you might be stretched a little thin while sending out resumes and grinding Leetcode.
 With enough time behind you, it may be difficult to reconstruct the context and timelines coherently during this process, or worse: while under pressure in a live interview.

-Your developer journal can act as your outbrain for this process.
+Your developer journal can act as your out brain for this process.
 As the now-canonical source of detail, you can easily review what amounts to a series of case studies so you can refresh your memory and prepare answers to those experience-based questions.

 Practice relating your anecdotes by using the [STAR method](https://capd.mit.edu/resources/the-star-method-for-behavioral-interviews/) to ensure your narrative is well-structured.